-- (b) the Council will review the "ratings watch" and "outlook" notices issued by all three credit rating agencies referred to above.
-An agency will issue a "watch", (notification of likely change), or "outlook", (notification of a possible longer term change), when it anticipates that a change to a credit rating may occur in the forthcoming 6 to 24 months.
-The "watch" or "outlook" could reflect either a positive (increase in credit rating), negative (decrease in credit rating) or developing (uncertain whether a rating may go up or down) outcome; - (c) no combination of ratings can be viewed as entirely fail safe and all credit ratings, watches and outlooks are monitored on a daily basis.
-This is achieved through the use of Link Asset Services creditworthiness service.
-This employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies.
-The credit ratings of counterparties are then supplemented with the following overlays; - credit watches and credit outlooks from credit rating agencies - CDS spreads to give early warning of likely changes in credit ratings - sovereign ratings to select counterparties from only the most creditworthy countries

-This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
-These colour codes are used by the Council to determine the duration for investments.
-The Council will therefore use counterparties within the following durational bands:-
+- 6.1 This Council applies the creditworthiness service provided by Link Asset Services.
+This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies Fitch, Moody's and Standard & Poor's.
+The credit ratings of counterparties are supplemented with the following overlays: - credit watches and credit outlooks from credit rating agencies; - CDS spreads to give early warning of likely changes in credit ratings; - sovereign ratings to select counterparties from only the most creditworthy countries. - (a) This modelling approach combines credit ratings, credit Watches and credit Outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
+These colour codes are used by the Council to determine the suggested duration for investments.
+The Council will therefore use counterparties within the following durational bands